18 Common Signs Of Social Anxiety Disorder

 There are many things that you may avoid because of your social anxiety.
 You may avoid attending certain events, doing certain activities, or speaking to people because you are afraid that it will somehow lead to embarrassment.
 You may avoid situations in which you become the center of attention.

-People with social anxiety disorder often find it difficult to interact with strangers.
-When a stranger tries to talk to them, they may feel intense fear and seek out a quick escape.
+People with social anxiety disorder often find it difficult to interact with strangers, a behavior stemming from marked fear or anxiety about being exposed to possible scrutiny even when there is no actual threat posed by the interaction.
+When a stranger tries to talk to them, they may feel extreme fear and seek out a quick escape.
 They may have difficulty dealing with cashiers, librarians, taxi drivers, and other strangers that people run into during daily activities.

-People with social anxiety disorder often find it difficult to attend parties or other social gatherings.
+People with social anxiety disorder often find that attending parties or other social gatherings invariably provokes anxiety.
 Even when those social gatherings are filled with people they know, such as friends and family, they may feel unable to attend.
-The anxiety they feel before and during the event may be more than they can bear, and they may choose to avoid the situation altogether or leave very quickly.
+The anxiety they feel before and during the event may be more than they can bear, and they may choose to avoid the situation altogether or leave quickly.

 Another thing that people with a social anxiety disorder may find hard to do is start conversations.
 They may feel comfortable once engaging in a conversation with someone they know well, but they may avoid initiating conversations.

-Individuals with social anxiety disorder may find some of the aspects of seeking help to be anxiety-inducing, such as going to a new place, interacting with strangers, and meeting with a new person face-to-face.
-In these cases, online therapy can be a great option, because you can meet with your therapist wherever you have an internet connection, including the comfort of your own home.
+Still, individuals with social anxiety disorder may find some of the aspects of seeking help to be anxiety-inducing, such as going to a new place, interacting with strangers, and meeting with a new person face-to-face.
+In these cases, online therapy can be a potential option because you can meet with your therapist wherever you have an internet connection, including the comfort of your own home.

 Plus, research has demonstrated the effectiveness of online therapy for social anxiety disorder.
 For instance, one such research study found that an online cognitive therapy program for social anxiety disorder “significantly reduced social anxiety symptoms.”